-- (a) validation or acceptance by the Director of the EDTO certification (also called EDTO type design and reliability approval) of the aeroplane granted by the State of Design of the aeroplane manufacturer.
-The aeroplane type design should meet the requirements for EDTO design features and criteria specified in the regulations - (b) conformity of the "candidate" aeroplane(s) (MSN), including auxiliary power unit (APU) and engines, to the EDTO configuration requirements listed in the EDTO configuration, maintenance and procedures (CMP document and its supplements) - (c) a system to maintain and dispatch an EDTO aeroplane in accordance with an approved maintenance and reliability programme that includes the EDTO requirements specified in APPENDIX A of this document - (d) a system to authorise, dispatch, and monitor en route (flight following) an EDTO operation in accordance with an approved exposition - (e) a system to document, control, and provide guidance and operational limitations to flight - (f) trained and authorised staff capable of operating and ensuring airworthiness of an EDTO aeroplane - (g) demonstration that the maintenance checks, servicing and programmes called for are in place and are properly conducted - (h) demonstration that dispatch authorisation and control are properly conducted - (i) demonstration that the operational limitations, flight preparation and in-flight procedures called for are properly conducted, and - (j) assessment of the operator based on its application package: routes, desired diversion time, fleet, area of operations, planned date for the start of EDTO flights, experience records, operating manuals, training, etc as specified in APPENDIX B of this document.
+- (a) the Director to validate or accept the EDTO certification (also called EDTO type design and reliability approval) of the aeroplane granted by the State of Design of the aeroplane manufacturer.
+The aeroplane type design should meet the requirements for EDTO design features and criteria specified in the regulations - (b) conformity of the "candidate" aeroplane(s) (MSN), including auxiliary power unit (APU) and engines, to the EDTO configuration requirements listed in the EDTO configuration, maintenance and procedures (CMP document and its supplements) - (c) a system to maintain and dispatch an EDTO aeroplane in accordance with an approved maintenance and reliability programme that includes the EDTO requirements specified in Appendix A of this AC - (d) a system to authorise, dispatch, and monitor en route (flight following) an EDTO operation in accordance with an approved exposition - (e) a system to document, control, and provide guidance and operational limitations to flight crew - (f) trained and authorised staff capable of operating and ensuring airworthiness of an EDTO-certified aeroplane - (g) demonstration that the maintenance checks, servicing and programmes called for are in place and are properly conducted

+- (h) demonstration that dispatch authorisation and control are properly conducted for EDTO flights - (i) demonstration that the operational limitations, flight preparation and in-flight procedures called for are properly conducted, and - (j) assessment of the operator based on its application package: routes, desired diversion time, fleet, area of operations, planned date for the start of EDTO flights, experience records, operating manuals, training, etc as specified in Appendix B of this AC.

-Table 1 - Twin turbine engine aeroplane
+Table One - Twin turbine engine aeroplane

 Flight Operations Assessment Airworthiness Assessment Area of Operations Aeroplane performance data Routes, Alternates, Speed, Time, distance Flight Planning, Weather, Communications Flight following Dispatch Planning In-flight considerations MEL, APU in-flight Start (Interface with Maint.)
-Crew Training Operations staff training Aircraft configuration authorisation Demonstrated Operations/Maintena ance Procedures Validation Flight
+Crew Training Operations staff training Aircraft configuration authorisation EDTO Certified aeroplane EDTO Significant Systems CMP Configuration, configuration control EDTO Maintenance Programme Task cards, Parts control Oil consumption, ECM EDTO Reliability Programme Communications for >180min Problem resolution Technical staff training Demonstrated Processes Operations/Maintenance Procedures Validation Flight

-For operations with transport category aeroplanes with more than two turbine engines, the EDTO authorisation requires:
+For operations with transport category aeroplanes with more than two turbine engines, EDTO authorisation requires:

 - (a) a review of the time capabilities of the relevant EDTO time-limited systems (TLSs).
-(On most aeroplanes with more than two engines, the only relevant TLS is the cargo fire protection system) - (b) trained and authorised staff capable of operating an EDTO aeroplane - (c) assessment of the operator based on its application package: routes, desired diversion time, fleet, area of operations, planned date for the start of EDTO flights, experience records, manuals, training, etc, and - (d) means of communication.
+(On most aeroplanes with more than two engines, the only relevant TLS is the cargo fire protection system.) - (b) trained and authorised staff capable of operating an EDTO aeroplane - (c) assessment of the operator based on its application package: routes, desired diversion time, fleet, area of operations, planned date for the start of EDTO flights, experience records, manuals, training, etc, and - (d) means of communication.